-At this point, there are no significant studies confirming CBD oil as a means of reducing high levels of blood sugar.
+At this point, there are no significant studies confirming CBD or CBD oil as a means of reducing high levels of blood sugar.

 Other medications, such as metformin — together with a healthy diet and exercise — should be the main focus of your diabetes treatment and management.
 And if you need insulin, continue taking it as prescribed by your doctor.